altexdim/sourcemod-plugin-gungame/README.txt

 ---------
 	Unofficial_5 1.0.0.1.3:
 		* Added exit button "1" to "!score" menu
 		* Code improved.
-Separated buisness logic about calculating leader from showing messages to chat.
+Separated business logic about calculating leader from showing messages to chat.
 Added UTIL_RecalculateLeader and it is called from UTIL_ChangeLevel.
 Added PrintLeaderToChat.
 		* Fixed recalculating leader on TK (GG_RemoveALevel)